survivejs/maintenance-book/manuscript/code-quality/01-linting.md

 ESLint is unopinionated and doesn’t have any rules by default so you should enable them manually or use a config like [eslint-config-airbnb-base](https://www.npmjs.com/package/eslint-config-airbnb-base), that implements Airbnb style guide.
 To get started, use `eslint --init` and let it generate a starting point for you.

 All ES6 features are supported and [babel-eslint](https://www.npmjs.com/package/babel-eslint) adds support for newer ECMAScript features and Flow.
-ESLint is supported by JetBrains’ IDEs is available as a plugin for other popular editors.
+ESLint is supported by JetBrains’ IDEs and is available as a plugin for other popular editors.

 ESLint itself is modular and uses plugins to operate - for example: